mfrann/mfrann/README.md

 **Frontend Developer | Future Software Engineer | Lifelong Learner**

 Welcome to my space on GitHub 👨‍💻.
 I'm Fran, a **Software Engineering** student with a passion for web development and technology.
-I'm currently preparing to enter **UNMSM** 🇵🇪 and continue to learn every day.
+I'm currently studying in **UPC** 🇵🇪 and continue to learn every day.

 ---